Securing Consensus from Long-Range Attacks through Collaboration: Security Arguments

 \begin{lemma}[Shift Liveness] If a correct miner does not find a valid nonce $\Nonce$ in slice $\Slice{i}$ to settle block $b$ within time $\delta$, another miner eventually tries it. \end{lemma} \begin{proof} While finding nonce, if the timer $\delta$ expires for an honest miner, it broadcast a message $\textsc{Shift}$ to other miners.
 When it receives $\textsc{Shift}$ message from $\f{\Miners}+1$ miners it creates a certificate $\Certificate$ comprising of these $\MName{Shift}$ messages and broadcasts this $\Certificate$ to all the replicas.
 When an honest replica receives $\Certificate$ from at least $\f{\Miners}+1$, it proposes it in the next block.
 The liveness property of $\Service$ ensures that these messages are eventually committed, and \Cref{th:commit-availability} ensures that honest miners are eventually notified of the commit.
-On receiving a committed $\Service$-block with a certificate $\Certificate$, an honest miner $\Miner_i$ calls function \MName{SliceCheck}.
-In this function, $\Miner_i$ resets its timer (Line~\ref{alg:increase-round} of \Cref{alg:miners}) and restarts the nonce finding process in slice $\Slice{j}$ (with $j = (i+1)~\bmod~\n{\Miners}$, see Line~\ref{alg:find-nonce} of \Cref{alg:miners}) if it has not already attempted to find a slice for $\f{\Miners}+1$.
+On receiving a committed $\Service$-block with a certificate $\Certificate$, an honest miner $\Miner_i$ resets its timer and restarts the nonce finding process in slices $\{ \Slice{i+1}, ... , \Slice{j}, \Slice{o} \}$, where $o = (j+1) \mod \TotalSlices$ ($\TotalSlices$ is the total number of slices) if it has not already attempted to find a nonce for the block for $\f{\Miners}+1$.
 Otherwise, it assumes that no nonce can be found for this block and starts a new mining.
 As a result, honest miners keep shifting and searching for each other nonces until they are all found. \end{proof}

-\begin{lemma}[Block Settlement] All honest miners settle block $b$ if a valid nonce $\Nonce$ for block $b$ exists. \end{lemma} \begin{proof} When an honest miner $\Miner_i$ finds a nonce $\Nonce$, it broadcasts $\Nonce$ to the other miners (Line~\ref{alg:nonce-found} of \Cref{alg:miners}).
-Following this, each miner submits $\Nonce$ to the replicas of $\Service$ (Line~\ref{alg:nonce-pbft} of \Cref{alg:miners}).
+\begin{lemma}[Block Settlement] All honest miners settle block $b$ if a valid nonce $\Nonce$ for block $b$ exists. \end{lemma} \begin{proof} When an honest miner $\Miner_i$ finds a nonce $\Nonce$, it broadcasts $\Nonce$ to the other miners.
+Following this, each miner submits $\Nonce$ to the replicas of $\Service$.
 The liveness property of $\Service$ ensures that $\Nonce$ is eventually committed by all honest replicas. \Cref{th:commit-availability} then ensures that all honest miners obtain the corresponding committed $\Service$-block.
-We conclude the proof by noting that if the $\Service$-block contains a valid nonce $\Nonce$, correct miners will settle $b$ (Line~\ref{alg:nonce-terminate} of \Cref{alg:miners}). \end{proof}
+We conclude the proof by noting that if the $\Service$-block contains a valid nonce $\Nonce$, correct miners will settle $b$. \end{proof}